 Email may be an essential touch point for one business, where another’s would be in-store, on-site, in-app, SMS, or social.

 When you can combine attribution with segmentation, you can ramp up your decision-making sophistication.
 For instance, you may pin an egregiously low-ROI channel or product for the chopping block next quarter, but first, you pause and dig a bit deeper.
 You discover that the channel or product that seems so unpopular is actually viral but only among higher-LTV segments.

 Though still technically “low ROI” with no means of accurate attribution, you can easily make a case for the product or channel’s business value.

 For many brands, customer service is the only live-human touchpoint a given customer may ever encounter.
 That makes the humble call center the hub of inspiring loyalty or crushing any hopes thereof.

 Quite often, interaction with customer support is the most critical in a data arsenal.
 Customer Support is where things can go very wrong, even for savvy businesses.
 For many brands, customer support is also a revenue-driving function that can turn suboptimal experiences into new opportunities.

 Take a step back to get a sense of the essential areas for measurement.
 Is there good coverage?
 Do you need more or fewer metrics?
 Who needs access to what data, and to what degree?
 What is the use case of operationalizing this or that dataset?

-And if you want to learn more about data strategy, click here to watch our on-demand webinar, It’s Time to Own Your First-Party Data Strategy, hosted by me, Jason Davis, Co-founder and CEO of Simon Data.
+And if you want to learn more about first party data, click here to watch our on-demand webinar, It’s Time to Own Your First-Party Data Strategy.